-LCCC values human diversity respects the dignity of every person and is dedicated to providing equitable learning opportunities for all its students.
-We encourage students to share their voices, experiences, and perspectives: differences in gender, sexuality, disability, age, socioeconomic status, ethnicity, race, language and culture are valuable learning resources that strengthen our community.
+LCCC values diversity, respects the dignity of every person, and is dedicated to providing equitable learning opportunities for all students.
+LCCC encourages students to share their voices, experiences, and perspectives: differences in gender, sexuality, disability, age, socioeconomic status, ethnicity, race, language, and culture are valuable learning resources that strengthen LCCC's community.
 Students are encouraged to share suggestions with their instructors about how to make programs, courses, materials, and methods more accessible, inclusive, and equitable.
-Our intent is to listen, to learn, and to ensure equitable access to opportunities to succeed.
+LCCC's intention is to listen, learn, and ensure equitable access to opportunities to succeed.